nulib-ds/dsgn-106/11-Assignment-Creating-Digital-Solutions/creating-digital-solutions.md

 # Assignment Creating Digital Solutions
 # Overview

-> Watch the [overview](https://youtu.be/5_FW4lHfUgU) video for how to develop a digital product catered to students from a Northwestern course called DTC (Design Thinking & Communication), but relevant for any individual or team.
+> Watch the [overview](https://youtu.be/5_FW4lHfUgU) video for how to develop a digital product catered to students from a Northwestern course called DTC (Design Thinking & Communication), but relevant for any individual or team.<br>

-    <iframe
+>    <iframe
     width="560"
     height="315"
     src="https://www.youtube.com/embed/5_FW4lHfUgU?si=617zkGdGm9FU5w7D"